 “The MRI might be the decision-maker,” agrees pediatric cardiologist Dr. Pierangelo Renella, the primary investigator of the BELIEVE-CMR study and director of the Cardiac MRI Program at CHOC.

-Several patients at CHOC and at UCLA, from newborns to 5-year-olds, already are enrolled in the study, which is funded by the CHOC Heart Institute and the CHOC Chief Scientific Officer small grants program.
+Several patients at CHOC and at UCLA, from newborns to 5-year-olds, are already enrolled in the study, which is funded by the CHOC Heart Institute and the CHOC Chief Scientific Officer small grants program.

 Because BLV cases aren’t that common the study is expected to last a few years, Dr. Van Arsdell says.